Assure Holdings Corp (IONM) Stock Has More Upside Than Fundamentals Suggest

 The latest trade, Performances and Moving Averages give us the following Picture

-The share price of Assure Holdings Corp (NASDAQ:IONM) raised 13.38% to close Friday’s market session at $0.27, higher as compared to yesterday’s close.
-The stock price fluctuated between $0.26 and $0.328 throughout the trading session with the volume trading being 10339663 shares, which represented a significant variation when compared to the three months average volume of 1.27 million shares.
-The firm’s stock price fluctuated 7.89% within the last five trades and -1.45% within the last 30 trades, which was a significant change from the beginning of this year.
-Despite the fact that the share price decreased -76.55% in the last 6 months and -55.62% was subtracted to its value over the previous 3 months.
-IONM stock is trading at a margin of 5.52%, 1.96% and -86.28% apart from the 20-Day, 50-Day and 200-Day Simple Moving Average prices.
+The share price of Assure Holdings Corp (NASDAQ:IONM) raised 5.92% to close Monday’s market session at $0.29, higher as compared to yesterday’s close.
+The stock price fluctuated between $0.2377 and $0.30 throughout the trading session with the volume trading being 1118031 shares, which represented a significant variation when compared to the three months average volume of 1.43 million shares.
+The firm’s stock price fluctuated 10.38% within the last five trades and -3.65% within the last 30 trades, which was a significant change from the beginning of this year.
+Despite the fact that the share price decreased -73.57% in the last 6 months and -3.32% was subtracted to its value over the previous 3 months.
+IONM stock is trading at a margin of 12.35%, 8.47% and -85.24% apart from the 20-Day, 50-Day and 200-Day Simple Moving Average prices.

 Sponsored